yireo/magento2-codeception-utilities/README.md

             - Yireo\Codeception\Extension\MagentoBootstrap

 The `url` within the WebDriver module is now automatically configured with the URL of your Magento 2 shop, plus the Magento bootstrap is run automatically.

+## Tests with Magento data
+See the `example/` folder for example CESTs.